Adam Smith: Teaching career

 Smith began delivering public lectures in 1748 at the University of Edinburgh, sponsored by the Philosophical Society of Edinburgh under the patronage of Lord Kames.
 His lecture topics included rhetoric and belles-lettres, and later the subject of "the progress of opulence".
 On this latter topic, he first expounded his economic philosophy of "the obvious and simple system of natural liberty".
 While Smith was not adept at public speaking, his lectures met with success.

 In 1750 Smith met the philosopher David Hume, who was his senior by more than a decade.
 In their writings covering history, politics, philosophy, economics, and religion, Smith and Hume shared closer intellectual and personal bonds than with other important figures of the Scottish Enlightenment.

 In 1751 Smith earned a professorship at Glasgow teaching logic courses, and in 1752, he was elected a member of the Philosophical Society of Edinburgh, having been introduced to the society by Henry Home, Lord Kames.
-When the head of Moral Philosophy in Glasgow died the next year, Smith took over the position.
+The following year, when the position of head of Moral Philosophy in Glasgow became vacant, Smith took over the role.
 He worked as an academic for the next 13 years, which he characterised as "by far the most useful and therefore by far the happiest and most honorable period [of his life]".

 Smith published The Theory of Moral Sentiments in 1759, embodying some of his Glasgow lectures.
 This work was concerned with how human morality depends on sympathy between agent and spectator, or the individual and other members of society.
 Smith defined "mutual sympathy" as the basis of moral sentiments.
 He based his explanation, not on a special "moral sense" as Anthony Ashley-Cooper, 3rd Earl of Shaftesbury, and Hutcheson had done, nor on utility as Hume did, but on mutual sympathy, a term best captured in modern parlance by the 20th-century concept of empathy, the capacity to recognise feelings that are being experienced by another being.